rotwurstesser/bb-notes/notes/Inputs Ioana Andrea Nick and Andreas.md

 # Nick:

-need a svg logo? rip it from a media publishmenet pdf with illustrator ✨
+need a svg logo? rip it from a media handed out pdf with illustrator ✨